sourcegraph/careers/job-descriptions/ux-designer.md

 ### About the role

-We are looking for a self-motivated UX designer with leadership as the facilitator of design, and pragmatism as the person responsible for producing and executing the design.
+We are looking for a self-motivated UX designer with the leadership skills to be the facilitator of design, and the pragmatism to be the person responsible for producing and executing the design.
 You will be our only designer and will work collaboratively with product and engineering to create a highly functional and beautiful experience that delights a technical audience.

 #### Your responsibilities